Skip to main content

 It can be tempting to crank your thermostat down to 68 degrees when you walk inside after a hot day, but this won’t cool your house any faster.
 It will only cause your system to run longer, wasting energy and accelerating wear and tear.

-Consider investing in a smart thermostat.
+Consider investing in an ENERGY STAR certified smart thermostat.
 You can program it to keep the house slightly warmer while you are away at work and cool it down just before you arrive home.

 • Elevate Tip: The U.S. Department of Energy recommends setting your thermostat to 78°F when you are home in the summer.
 If that feels too warm, pairing it with a ceiling fan can make the room feel up to 4 degrees cooler through the wind-chill effect.